 Internationalisation (i18n)

-Content Blocks significantly simplifies multilingualism.
-You manage labels and translations centrally in a labels.xlf file within the Content Block folder.
+Content Blocks makes multilingual sites far simpler.
+You manage labels and translations centrally in a labels.xlf file inside the Content Block folder.

 Folder Structure